Chevron expects LNG supply shortage by 2025

-(Reuters) - Chevron Corp (CVX.N) said on Tuesday it expected supply shortage in the global liquefied natural gas (LNG) market by around 2025, echoing comments made last month by top LNG trader Royal Dutch Shell (RDSa.L).
+March 6 (Reuters) - Chevron Corp said on Tuesday it expected supply shortage in the global liquefied natural gas (LNG) market by around 2025, echoing comments made last month by top LNG trader Royal Dutch Shell.

 Demand for natural gas, which burns cleaner than coal and oil, has surged as countries such as China look to curb environmental pollution.